destination

 • Granada – Back-dropped by the snow clad Sierra Madre mountains, Granada is home to the magnificent Alhambra Palace.

-• Sevilla – Spain’s Festival City has style and tradition.
+• Seville Spain’s Festival City has style and tradition.

 GIBRALTAR:

 • A very British world, complete with pubs and pounds and Marks & Sparks.
-Visiting the famous Rock’s historic WWII tunnels will bring your school-days history lessons to life.
+A visit to the renowned Historic and WWII-era Rock Tunnels will make your school history lessons of yesteryear come alive.

 Destination Time

-CASABLANCA - Visit Casablanca's gigantic but very beautiful Hassan 2 Mosque, the Medina and Rick's cafe of "Casablanca" movie Fame 2 Nights
+CASABLANCA - Visit Casablanca's gigantic but very beautiful Hassan 2 Mosque, the Medina and Rick's cafe of the "Casablanca" movie fame.

-ESSAOUIRA- Charming historic trading port town on the Atlantic coast.
+ESSAOUIRA- Take the morning fast train to Marrakech and bus onto Essaouria.
+A charming historic trading port town on the Atlantic coast.
 Explore the fishing harbour, the ramparts, the Medina and the long curving beach.
-2 Nights
+1 Night

-TODRA - Cross the dry Atlas mountains at the Tizin Tichka Pass, and enter the vast desert region to the east.
-Visit the famous Kasbah of Ait Ben Haddou and pass through Ouarzazate to reach Todra Gorge in the Valley of Roses.
-Day walking in the shaded palm groves, observe farming and irrigation techniques, visit a Berber family home and a traditional carpet co-operative.
-2 Nights
+TODRA - Cross the dry Atlas mountains at the Tizin Tichka Pass to enter the vast desert region to the east.
+Visit the famous Kasbah of Ait Ben Haddou of movie fame, and pass through Ouarzazate to reach Todra Gorge in the Valley of Roses.
+1 Night

 MERZOUGA - The Merzouga Dunes, located at the northern reaches of the Sahara desert.
 Ride Camels over the dunes.
 Sleep in a Berber camp & dine under a desert sky.
 1 Night